-- 2.12 The Council has used the Data Standard spreadsheet, produced by the Planning Advisory Service, to bring together all existing evidence to help understand the components of housing supply and delivery performance.
+- 2.12 The Council has referred to the Data Standard spreadsheet, produced by the Planning Advisory Service, to bring together all existing evidence to help understand the components of housing supply and delivery performance.
 This integrates the planning pipeline, recent delivery and future supply of housing to identify barriers slowing down or preventing delivery.
-All sites of 5 or more dwellings have been included. - 2.13 The first step has been to identify those sites where there are barriers to development or where sites have stalled completely. - 2.14 The spatial strategy as set out in the adopted Core Strategy was set by its context.
-There was one strategic allocation identified in the plan - West Durrington which was to deliver 700 new homes on a greenfield site situated on the north western edge of Worthing.
+All sites of 5 or more dwellings have been included. - 2.13 The spatial strategy as set out in the Core Strategy was set by its context.
+There was one strategic allocation identified in the plan West Durrington which was allocated for 700 new homes on a greenfield site situated on the north western edge of Worthing.
 This site has planning permission and construction is nearing completion.